 The following UIC Student Fees are assessed upon enrollment:

-This fee supports staff salaries, programming, and general operating expenses, and some student financial aid (such as the UIC Access to Excellence grant, athletics scholarships, student travel awards, and student research scholarships), student awards and prizes, waivers and honorariums for the following student services: Student Centers, Intercollegiate Athletics, Student Leadership Programs, Student Legal and Ombudsperson Services, Student Government, and student services at Rockford, Peoria and Quad Cities.
+This fee supports staff salaries, programming, general operating expenses, and some student financial aid (such as the UIC Access to Excellence grant, athletics scholarships, student travel awards, and student research scholarships), student awards and prizes, waivers and honorariums for the following student service areas: Student Centers, Intercollegiate Athletics, Student Leadership Programs, Student Legal and Ombudsperson Services, Student Government, and student services at Rockford, Peoria and Quad Cities.
 The fee is mandatory.

 This fee supports the fixed costs, such as utilities, of operating fee-supported facilities on campus including: Student Centers, Campus Recreation, Campus Housing, the UIC Pavilion, the UIC Forum and the Flames Athletics Center.
 The fee is mandatory.